okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ### user.risk.change

 **Description:** Indicates a user's risk level has changed.
-This event type can be used to monitor risk level changes for users.
-This event is triggered when Okta determines that a user is associated with activity or context that indicate risk.
+This event can be used to monitor risk level changes for users.
+This event is triggered when Okta determines that a user is associated with a risk context or activity.

 | Key Event Attributes  | Description                                         | Data Type            | Example Values |
 | --------------------- | --------------------------------------------------- | -------------------- | -------------- |